Actindo-AG/Documentation/ActindoWorkFlow/Operation/01_ManageWorkflows.md

   > [Info] The list of transitions is filtered for your keyword as you type.

 5. Click the transition you want to add in the list of transitions.
-  The transition is added to the workflow and connected to the selected place.
+  The transition has been added to the workflow and connected to the selected place.

   ![Add action](../../Assets/Screenshots/ActindoWorkFlow/Workflows/AddAction.png "[Add action]")